Portuguese grammar: Gender and number

 The agreement rules apply also to adjectives used with copulas, e.g. o carro é branco ("the car is white") vs. a casa é branca ("the house is white").

 Plural formation

 Portuguese nouns form their plurals by adding -s if the singular ends in a vowel, and -es if the singular ends in n, r or z.
 If the singular ends in s, then if the last syllable is stressed, the plural adds -es, and otherwise the plural is the same as the singular.
 Words ending in m change that m into ns, and words ending in l change that l into -is (e.g. animal > animais).
 Before 1943, the plural of words that ended in l, was -es, so: Crystal -> Crystaes, Papel -> Papees.
-Words ending in ão vary in how they form their plurals: some replace the ão with ães, others with ões, and others just add an -s like the other nouns ending in a vowel.
+Words ending in ão vary in how they form their plurals: some replace the ão with ães, others with ões, and others just add an -s like the other nouns ending in a vowel (ãos).